By Monica Bloom

 Monica B’s Chai

-I concocted this recipe on my own because I was saddened by the powdery stuff at coffee shops called “chai.”
+I concocted this recipe independently because I was saddened by the powdery stuff at coffee shops called “chai.”
 I believe the secret ingredient is black pepper which gives it a rich zing.

 12 cardamom pods